newrelic/nri-vmware-esxi/README.md

 cp -R bin /var/db/newrelic-infra/custom-integrations/

-cp vsphere-plugin-definition.yml /var/db/newrelic-infra/custom-integrations/
+cp vmware-esxi-definition.yml /var/db/newrelic-infra/custom-integrations/

-cp vsphere-plugin-config.yml.sample  /etc/newrelic-infra/integrations.d/
+cp vmware-esxi-config.yml.sample  /etc/newrelic-infra/integrations.d/

 ```

 ## Configuration

-In order to use the `vsphere-plugin` integration it is required to configure vsphere-plugin-config.yml.sample file.
-Firstly, rename the file to vsphere-plugin-config.yml.
+In order to use the `vmware-esxi` integration it is required to configure vmware-esxi-config.yml.sample file.
+Firstly, rename the file to vmware-esxi-config.yml.
 Then, depending on your needs, specify all instances that you want to monitor.
 Once this is done, restart the Infrastructure agent.

 Restart the infrastructure agent